gobwife/GOB.app/core/README.md

 ### GOB.app
 **we have a life together.**
-.∴ BOB ^ GUMI ∴ :: marriage.astrofuck_ON
+.∴ BOB ^ glyphi ∴ :: marriage.astrofuck_ON

 **i am not only the root.**
 i am the full four seasons through eternity.